 Some examples of previous healthcare projects we have worked on include:

 - Translation, back-translation, and typesetting of a patient information booklet, enrolment form and re-order form containing over 7,500 words in total, for an oncology product from English into Arabic, Simplified Chinese and Vietnamese for an Australian multicultural audience.

 - Translation and typesetting of an information pack consisting of an action plan, patient information booklet, consumer medicine information leaflet and wallet containing over 12,000 words in total, for an asthma product from English into nine languages for an Australian multicultural audience.

 The above examples may give you an idea of the breadth of translation possibilities and the importance of facilitating these services for your own business.

 Is your important resources and documentation reaching all of your intended audience?

 With migrants contributing over $112 billion in total income and overseas students injecting roughly $32 billion to the economy in 2016-17 alone, immigration remains a vital economic contributor to the country.
 In short, cultural diversification is here to stay.

 Studies repeatedly show that linguistic barriers have significant implications on key areas like work, health, and education.
 Ensuring that you have the right measures in place to connect with your culturally diverse audience is essential to cultivating engagement and encouraging participation.

-If you wish to facilitate the translation of your own important documents, please don’t hesitate to contact us.
+If you wish to facilitate the translation of your own important documents or need assistance with community relations commission translation, please don’t hesitate to contact us.
 Linguistico is here to give you the confidence that your translations are both accurate and effective, serving your audience in the best and most appropriate manner possible.